-The Board does not recommend the payment of a final dividend for the year ended 31 December 2015.
-No dividend was paid in respect of the year ended 31 December 2014.
+The Board does not recommend the payment of a final dividend for the year ended 31 December 2016.

 Share Capital

 Details of movements in the share capital of the Company during the year are set out in note 20 to the consolidated financial statements.